jeremythen/Study-Notes/Study Notes/AWS.md

 * Use the regions near you.
 * Some regions may not have some services.
 * For the first AWS certification, make sure to have a deep understanding of VPC.
+* To get new user's credentials, click on the user, Security Credentials, make the current credential inactive and Create Access Key.
+* The private key is the key to open the public key.

+* You can add scripts to an instance when you are creating it, this way when it launches you can install things and etc. Called bootstrap scripts.

 # Services